breynolds1247/breynolds1247.github.io/README.md

 ## 2. [Exploratory Data Analysis Work Sample](https://github.com/breynolds1247/NN_technicalAssessment/blob/main/ExploratoryAnalysis.ipynb)

+*This project was completed as a work sample for a company that provides a service to increase network performance for multiplayer video games.
+The assignment was to perform an exploratory data analysis given a dataset containing network performance and user information.*

 **Technical skills used in this project:** Python (Pandas, Numpy, Matplotlib, Seaborn, Plotly), Jupyter Notebooks, Data Cleaning, Time Series Analysis, Data Visualizations, Interactive Visualizations

-This project was completed as a work sample for a company that provides a service to increase network performance for multiplayer video games.
-The assignment was to perform an exploratory data analysis given a dataset containing network performance and user information.

 The first step was to clean the data.
 I did this by removing duplicate rows, as well as those with unexpected null or zero-valued entries.
 Additionally, I cleaned up the variable types where applicable.